longhorn/website/content/kb/troubleshooting-traefik-2.x-as-ingress-controller.md

 ## Reason

-The API requests would change the protocol between HTTPS/WSS, change the protocol between HTTPS/WSS would lead to a CORS problem.
+The API requests would change the protocol between HTTPS/WSS, and the change would lead to a CORS problem.

 ## Solution

-The Traefik 2.x ingress controller does not setting the websocket headers.
+The Traefik 2.x ingress controller does not set the WebSocket headers.

-1. We add the following middleware to the route for the Longhorn GUI.
+1. Adds the following middleware to the route for the Longhorn frontend service.
    ```yaml
    apiVersion: traefik.containo.us/v1alpha1
    kind: Middleware